apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 - PRs should be always related to an open JIRA issue.
 If there is none, you should create one.
 - Try to fix only one issue per PRs
 - Make sure to create a new branch.
 Usually branches are named after the JIRA ticket they are addressing.
-E.g. for ticket *KOGITO-XYZ An example issue* your branch should be at least prefixed with `KOGITO-XYZ`.
+E.g. for ticket "KOGITO-XYZ An example issue" your branch should be at least prefixed with `KOGITO-XYZ`.
 E.g.:

         git checkout -b KOGITO-XYZ
         # or
         git checkout -b KOGITO-XYZ-my-fix

 - When you submit your PR, make sure to include the ticket ID, and its title; e.g., "KOGITO-XYZ An example issue"
 - The description of your PR should describe the code you wrote.
-The issues that is solved should be at least properly described in the corresponding JIRA ticket.
+The issue that is solved should be at least described properly in the corresponding JIRA ticket.
 - If your contribution spans across multiple repositories, use the same branch name (e.g. `KOGITO-XYZ`) in each PR so that our CI (Jenkins) can build them all at once.
 - If your contribution spans across multiple repositories, make sure to list all the related PRs